Our furniture is Eco-friendly, we only use timber from Scandinavian forests which is sustainably sourced.

 The fact that we go to the extra effort of having our timber pressure treated means that it is protected against the elements for up to 20 years.
 A lot of the garden furniture on the market today is made to last for as little as three or four years, our products will last nearly four times as long, putting less of a strain on this beautiful planet’s natural resources.

 All of our products are hand made.
-They are made from wood which is a natural product, so there may be slight imperfections like cracks or splits in the wood that may occur with changes in the weather, these natural characteristics are due to the wood losing moisture during warm and dry seasons, and during exposure to intense sunlight.
+They are made from wood which is a natural product, so there will be natural blemishes like knots and veins through the grain, and slight imperfections like cracks or splits in the wood may occur with changes in the weather, these natural characteristics are due to the wood losing moisture during warm and dry seasons, and during exposure to intense sunlight.
 During colder and wetter seasons the wood will uptake moisture again which will reduce these splits or cracks.
 This is of no detriment to the product.
 We try our best to get rid of splinters and rough edges but we may not eliminate all of them.

-The pressure treatment process protects the timber against rot giving it the best possible pre-treatment available to give your product a long lifespan.
+The pressure treatment process protects the timber against rot and decay, giving it the best possible pre-treatment available to give your product a long lifespan.

 Do I have to treat the product as soon as I get it?

 You don’t have to rush to add a further preservative treatment to your product as it is safe and protected from rot.
 Some customers decide not to treat their product at all and to just leave it to naturally weather and season.
 However we recommend the use of a furniture oil periodically, to help moisturise the wood and help to delay the aging process.
 (We do advise the use of a waterproofing product to the exterior of sheds and summerhouses if you want to avoid damp or water ingress to the inside of your building.
 Wood is naturally porous and the water ingress is of no detriment to the structure of the building due to the tanalising, but it can be bothersome if you are wanting to keep the inside dry)